 Choosing the right type of financing for your equipment purchase has too many after-tax profit consequences to be left up to chance.
 Your business needs equipment to operate, but how do you know when leasing gym equipment best for business verses buying for cash or financing?

-In today’s business world, obtaining equipment can challenge even the most financially savvy business owner.
+Obtaining equipment in 2019 can challenge even the most financially savvy business owner.
 Not only is finding the right equipment a chore, but choosing a manufacturer and securing financing can be a difficult process.
 A fitness facility needs to evaluate its equipment acquisitions based on cash reserves, the financial condition of the business and how long it will use the equipment.

 Equipment can be obtained in four ways: renting, cash payment, bank loan or leasingFirst FinancialEquipment can be obtained in four ways: renting, cash payment, bank loan or leasing.
 Determining the costs of such options is rarely easy.
 Each method has separate advantages and disadvantages.
 If a piece of equipment is needed only for a short time or will quickly become obsolete, common sense dictates leasing gym equipment is best.
 After all, what facility wants to own outdated or unneeded equipment?
 Leasing Application